Canary-Prism/Unlockstep/README.md

 - `--intro` (intro title card at start of game) can be `lockstep1`, `lockstep2`, `remix6`, or `remix8` or `skip` which skips it
 - `--audio-delay` must be a `long` that is the amount of milliseconds it takes for your audio device to respond, having this argument skips the calibration step
 - `--player-input-sound` is either `true` or `false` and forces the game to either play or not play sound effects when you do a correct input, playing sound effects when audio delay is high may cause the sound effects to be desynced and confusing
+- `--auto` can be included which makes it such that the game plays itself

 if you only specify some of them the rest will be determined automatically by which makes most sense